adadima/python-analyze/README.md

 ## Goals
 - Have a working prototype
-- Assess how well you scope and assess the different components involved which will solve this problem
+- (We will) assess how well you scope and assess the different components involved which will solve this problem
 - Assess how you divide your labor into the components you identify.
 Remember, there's a time budget of ~2 days.
 - Assess how you wiggle out of situations when you're stuck.
 - Assess how well you communicate and let all stakeholders know of your progress.